Oblosys/react-lifecycle-visualizer/README.md

 #### Setup

-The set up tracing, wrap the root or some other ancestor component in a `<VisualizerProvider>` and include the `<Log/>` component somewhere.
+To set up tracing, wrap the root or some other ancestor component in a `<VisualizerProvider>` and include the `<Log/>` component somewhere.
 For example:

 ```jsx
 import { Log, VisualizerProvider } from 'react-lifecycle-visualizer';